 Today, it is pedestrianized and used chiefly for social events and sightseeing for tourists.
 During warm summer nights, travelers and locals mingle together on the bridge to socialize and make new friends while drinking the famous Franconian Wine.

 By its appearance, Maschikuli Tower can transport anyone who sees it to the past.
-The punctures on its walls for heavy artillery and rifle guns are bare witness to the different conflicts that disrupted the city in the past.
+The punctures on its walls for heavy artillery and rifle guns are bare witnesses to the different conflicts that disrupted the city in the past.

 Maschikuli Tower is just an excellent spot in Wurzburg to help you imagine some portion of German history, such as the Peasant’s Revolt.